pietervdvn/ALGT/src/Assets/Manual/Thesis/1IntroductionRequirements.md

 =================================================

 Computers are complicated machines.
 A modern CPU (anno 2017) contains around _2 billion_ transistors and switches states around _4 billion_ times a second.
 Controlling these machines is hard; controlling them with low-level commands has been an impossible task for decades.
-Luckily, higher level languages have been created.
+Luckily, higher level programming languages have been created.

-However, creating programming languages is a hard task too.
+However, creating such programming languages is a hard task too.
 Aside from the technical details of executing a language on a specific machine, languages should be formally correct and strive to minimize errors made by the human programmer, preferably without hindering creating usefull programs.
 This is a huge task; several approaches to solve this complex problem have been tried, all with their own trade-offs.

  Representing arbitrary semantics
 ----------------------------------

-%% NOTE: It was itching pretty hard to write "a common language is starting to emerge".
-2meta2fast
 %% TODO Actual year Algol Report

 _Program Language Design_ is a vast and intriguing field.
 As this field starts to mature, a common jargon is starting to emerge among researchers to formally pin down these programming languages and concepts.
-This process was started by John Backus Naur in 1960, by introducing _BNF_, where the __syntax__ of a language could be formally declared.
+This process was started by John Backus Naur in 1963, by introducing _BNF_, where the __syntax__ of a language could be formally declared.
 Due to its simplicity and ease to use, it has become a standard tool for any language designer and has been used throughout of the field of computer science.

 %% TODO When has natural deduction first been used to denote a programming language semantic?